Data4Democracy/educational-hub/assignments/github_playground.md

 ## Issues?

 * Do not worry, we've all been there!
-Join the #github-help-channel in [D4D's slack](https://datafordemocracy.slack.com/) and ask for help.
+Join the #github-help-channel in [D4D's slack](https://datafordemocracy.slack.com/) and ask for help if you get stuck.